Neural Active Learning Meets the Partial Monitoring Framework

 \section{Conclusion}

-Our work advocates for the adoption of the partial monitoring framework in practice, a field traditionally supported by theoretical research.
-We leverage the PM framework to formulate OAL tasks and propose \NeuralCBP{}, the first PM strategy able to learn efficiently from neural networks.
+Our work demonstrates the potential of the partial monitoring framework in practice, a field traditionally supported by theoretical research.
+We leverage the PM framework to formulate OAL tasks and propose \NeuralCBP{}, a PM strategy able to learn efficiently from neural networks.
 While the emphasis of this paper is on OAL, \NeuralCBP{} is a general PM approach that can be applied to the broader diversity of partial monitoring games.
-We demonstrate the empirical performance of \NeuralCBP{} on a set of binary, multi-class and cost-sensitive OAL tasks, and highlight technical and empirical benefits over existing OAL strategies.
+Lastly, we demonstrate the empirical performance of \NeuralCBP{} on a set of binary, multi-class and cost-sensitive OAL tasks, and highlight technical and empirical benefits over existing OAL strategies.

 \paragraph{Limitations} A limitation of \NeuralCBP{} is that it does not scale well with large number of classes.
 Combinatorial PM strategies could address this limitation \citep{lin2014combinatorial}.
 Furthermore, \NeuralCBP{} does not capture the multi-expert case.
 The multi-expert case is studied in \citet{dekel2012selective, pmlr-v162-kumar22a} without the PM framework but a PM perspective based on \citet{kirschner2020information, kirschner2023linear} could be an avenue of future research.